 To use only the amplitude of the data point as the label, check the "Use Amplitude Only" box.

 To move a label, point to the label and drag to the desired location.
-For XY plots you may also specify the label location as either an offset in physical units (inches=", centimeters=cm, millimeters=mm, points=pt) or give an absolute location in data space coordinates.
+You may also specify the label location as either an offset in physical units (inches=", centimeters=cm, millimeters=mm, points=pt) or give an absolute location in data space coordinates.

 In addition to this menu command, you may edit a label by pointing to the label and double clicking the left mouse button, or by right-clicking on the label and selecting "Edit" from the dropdown menu.